run-x/opta-examples/aws-lambda/README.md

 It deploys a simple [python lambda function](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/python/example_code/lambda/lambda_handler_rest.py) with AWS API Gateway.
 It also sets up various other resources like VPCs, subnets.

 # Steps to deploy
-* Fill in the following required variables in the config file
+1. Fill in the following required variables in the [config](opta.yaml) file
   * org_name
   * account_id
-* Create a zip file for your lambda.
+2. Create a zip file for your lambda.
 ```bash
 zip my-deployment-package.zip lambda_function.py
 ```
-Checkout [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html) on how to package more complex lambdas
+3. Run `opta apply`
-* Run `opta apply`
+This will create all the required resources in your AWS account and deploy your lambda.

 That's it.
 AWS lambda is deployed.
 You will see an output like this.